gh4rib/pqpg/README.md

-Here is your completely updated `README.md`.

-I have moved the features we completed today (Chunking, Feldman VSS, Argon2id, Detached Signatures, Compression, and Uniform Padding) out of the "Roadmap" and into the "Core Features" section.
-I also entirely removed the cancelled BIP39/BIP32 concept, updated the architecture tree, accurately mapped the new CLI menu layout, and populated the new roadmap with the advanced network evasion and zero-knowledge features we just discussed.

----

 # PQPG (Post-Quantum Privacy Guard)

 By utilizing Cloudflare's `circl` library and EPFL's `kyber` abstract algebra engine, PQPG implements the latest FIPS 203, 204, and 205 post-quantum standards alongside composite hybrid cryptography.
 It guarantees absolute data confidentiality and metadata anonymity against both traditional and quantum adversaries.